yizzuide/XFLegoVIPER/README.md

 </p>

 ## Note
-🚀 A lightweight framework base on VIPER architecture for iOS, to build robust and maintained large scale project.
+🚀 A seamless framework for build app from MVC, MVVM, VIPER (etc.) design pattern in iOS world.
-* Assemble a module as fast so far, only need one line code.
+* Assemble a VIPER module as fast so far, only need one line code.
 * Build-In powerful component event communication.
-* Real-Time track Component link💫.
+* Real-Time track Component link 💫 .
-* Can combine popular `ReactiveCocoa` library work together seamless.
-* Consider module and controller as component, using the same transition and event API.
+* Consider MVx, VIPER (etc.) module as component, using the same transition and event API.
-* Compatible with old project that build of MVx pattern, and help transition to VIPER pattern.
-* Make project more clearly, testable, maintainable, reconfigurable.
+* Add plugin mechanism for custom extension other design pattern module and URL Route.

-🍺Thanks VIPER!
+🍺 Thanks VIPER!

 ![VIPER Design Pattern](https://www.objc.io/images/issue-13/2014-06-07-viper-intro-0a53d9f8.jpg)